CLSherrod/clsherrod.github.io/_pages/about.md

  image_description: "Christopher Sherrod in the jungle outside of Playa del Carmen Mexico"
  caption: "Christopher in Playa del Carment Mexico"
 ---
-## Author & Guide to Living a Fulfilling Life

-### Practical Wisdom for a Life of Fulfillment
+## Practical Wisdom for a Life of Fulfillment
 Success isn’t just about business—it’s about creating a life that feels truly fulfilling.
 I'm a web agency owner and long-time self-help blogger.
 I share practical wisdom on personal growth, intentional living, and sustainable success.
 With decades of real-world experience, I help people design lives that align with their true purpose.

 > **“Success isn’t about working harder—it’s about aligning your life with what truly matters.”**